tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 1. JavaScript has 2 zeros `+0` and `-0` -  you can read about that here: https://abdulapopoola.com/2016/12/19/why-javascript-has-two-zeros-0-and-0/
 1. We expect you to review the following programming structures on your own:
     - branching/conditionals such as [if...else](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else), [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch), and the [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/conditional_operator)
-    - repetitve constructs such as [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for), [do...while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while), and [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)
+    - repetitive constructs such as [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for), [do...while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while), and [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)

 ## XII. <a id="section12"></a>Review Questions